-166 Urgent matters
+165 Urgent matters

-(1) In cases where an activity must be stopped urgently, the Municipality may dispense with the procedures set out above and issue a compliance notice calling upon the person or owner to cease immediately.

-(2) If the person or owner fails to cease the activity immediately, the Municipality may apply to any applicable court for an urgent interdict or any other relief necessary.
+- (1) In cases where an activity must be stopped urgently, the Municipality may dispense with the procedures set out above and issue a compliance notice calling upon the person or owner to cease immediately. - (2) If the person or owner fails to cease the activity immediately, the Municipality may apply to any applicable court for an urgent interdict or any other relief necessary.

-167 Subsequent application for authorisation of activity
+166 Subsequent application for authorisation of activity

-- (1) If instructed to rectify or cease an unlawful land use or building activity, a person may make an application to the Municipality for any land development contemplated in Chapter 5, unless the person is instructed under section 162 to demolish the building work. - (2) The applicant must, within 30 days after approval is granted, pay to the Municipality a contravention penalty in the amount determined by the Municipality.
+- (1) If instructed to rectify or cease an unlawful land use or building activity, a person may make an application to the Municipality for any land development contemplated in Chapter 5, unless the person is instructed under section 162 to demolish the building work. - (2) The applicant must, on demand within 30 days after approval is granted, pay to the Municipality a contravention penalty in the amount determined by the Municipality within 30 days.

-168 Power of entry for enforcement purposes
+167 Power of entry for enforcement purposes